danielhrisca/asammdf/doc/gui.rst

 Ctrl+P       Physical               Toggle physical representation of integer channels Ctrl+S       Save plot channels     Save channels from current active subplot in a new MF4 file Ctrl+Shift+S Save all channels      Save all channels from all sub-windows in a new MF4 file Shift+C      Cascade sub-windows    Cascade the sub plots
-Shift+Alt+F  Toggle frames          Will toggle the sub plots MDI window frames Shift+L      Toggle channel list    Will toggle the channel tree for the current opened file Shift+T      Tile sub-windows         Tiles sub-windows in a grid Shift+V      Tile vertically        Tiles sub-windows vertically [3]_ Shift+H      Tile horizontally      Tiles sub-windows horizontally [3]_
+Shift+Alt+F  Toggle frames          Will toggle the sub plots MDI window frames Shift+L      Toggle channel list    Will toggle the channel tree for the current opened file Shift+T      Tile sub-windows       Tiles sub-windows in a grid Shift+V      Tile vertically        Tiles sub-windows vertically [3]_ Shift+H      Tile horizontally      Tiles sub-windows horizontally [3]_ Shift+←      Shift channels left    Shifts the selected channels to the left in the time domain Shift+→      Shift channels right   Shifts the selected channels to the right in the time domain
 ============ ====================== ================================================================================================================